-ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
+applicable, in the textbox below provide any necessary additional information on the strategies employed by the ate to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-i.
+If annihable in the tenth on below married and a second distance information on the startesic annalyzed by the i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.